 - Make your Chromebook experience even more efficient with these tips (TechRepublic)

 - The 5 stages of Chromebook acceptance (CNET)

 - The future of computing has a name: Chromebook (TechRepublic)

-Chromebooks are meant for people who already make use of Google's suite of applications.
-While G Suite use isn't a prerequisite for owning a Chromebook it makes getting up and running much easier.
+Chromebooks are meant for people who already use Google's suite of applications.
+While G Suite use isn't a prerequisite for owning a Chromebook, it makes getting up and running much easier.

 - Get the most out of your Chromebook battery (TechRepublic)

 - Chromebooks in school: How to pick the best laptop for any student (ZDNet)

 - Private school's Chromebook program explains why Google's laptops have captured nearly 20% of the educational market (TechRepublic)

 With Chromebooks ranging from around $300 to nearly a grand, it can be tough to figure out which one might be best for you or your company.

 TechRepublic's sister site CNET has published a thorough list of the Best Chromebooks for 2018, and it covers nearly all possible users and applications.
 From the CNET reviews, here are three Chromebook standouts for business users.